AdaCore/spark2014/lrm/source/packages.rst

     * See also section :ref:`generic_hlrs`.

-.. todo:: The consistency rules will be updated as the
-          models for volatile variables and integrity levels are defined.
-          To be completed in the Milestone 3 version of this document.

 .. todo:: Consider whether it should be possible to refine null abstract state onto hidden state.
           *Rationale: this would allow the modeling of programs that - for example - use caches to improve performance.*